PunishedHideo/SolAlgo/README.md

 # SolAlgo
 A simple and brute solana algorithmic trading bot.
-Only for testing purposes!
+Only for testing purposes.